DimiTech/dimitech.github.io/_posts/2018-07-16-my-problem-with-promises.markdown

 Let's say that you are working in a *microservice-ridden* architecture and that you need to juggle multiple services in order to process an **order**.

-This problem doesn't only come up when using the *microservices* pattern, it comes up all the time in bigger Promise chains.
+This problem doesn't only come up when working with services, it crops up all the time in bigger Promise chains.

 For this example, let's keep it really simple and say you need to perform the following steps: